Hi lovely reader,

-All summer long we got to eat the sweetest corn this time .. it was so juicy and so delicious that it has totally turned me into a corn-snob for the first time.
+All summer long, we got to eat the sweetest corn this time.
+It was so juicy and so delicious that it has turned me into a corn-snob for the first time.

-So, as summer is slowly fading into fall season, the produce that is available is changing too.
-But the tongue has it’s own longings and it delighted upon seeing the corn on the cob at Costco.
+So, as summer is slowly fading into the fall season, the available produce is changing.
+But the tongue has it’s own longings, and it delighted upon seeing the corn on the cob at Costco.

 But guess what, the corn-snob (yours truly!) felt it was tasteless.
-Like how they say of even a non-working clock reads time correctly twice a day, even this absolutely tasteless corn inspired this creation of truly fantastic Amboday for this Vijayadashami.
+Like how they say of even a non-working clock reads time correctly twice a day.
+Yet, this absolutely bland corn inspired this creation of truly fantastic Amboday for this Vijayadashami.

 So here goes –